soofstad/react-oauth2-pkce/README.md

 ## Common issues

+### Sessions expire too quickly

+A session expire happens when the `refresh_token` is no longer valid and can't be used to fetch a new valid `access_token`.
+This is governed by the `expires_in`, and `refresh_expires_in | refresh_token_expires_in`, in the token response.
+If the response does not contain these values, the library assumes a quite conservative value.
+You should configure your IDP (Identity Provider) to send these, but if that is not possible, you can set them explicitly with the config parameters `tokenExpiresIn` and `refreshTokenExpiresIn`.

+### Fails to compile with Next.js

+This library expects to have a `localStorage` available.
+That is not the case when compiling Next.js projects serverside.
+See: https://github.com/soofstad/react-oauth2-pkce/discussions/90 for a solution.

 ### After redirect back from auth provider with `?code`, no token request is made

 If you are using libraries that intercept any `fetch()`-requests made.
 For example `@tanstack/react-query`.
 That can cause